B-P-Coders/coding-night/README.md

 # name : School4U
 # This app was made to help students manage their time in efficient way saving their time.
 Main functionalities include:
 # calculator, notebook, lesson plan and useful formulas.
 The app has five themes which user can freely chose from.
 # School4U also has it's own logo.
-Changing choosing functionalities is handled by sidebar and some cards.
+Changing functionalities is handled by sidebar and some cards.
 #
 # how to build the app : using command 'npm run build-packager'
 #